rachel-ng/access-a-meme/README.md

 characters originally "borrowed" from https://lingojam.com/FancyTextGenerator we remapped them to their corresponding alphanumeric characters and tossed it into a csv

-the web app spits out a user timeline (specifically @racheloniine's) and "translates" all fancy text to normal text
+the web app spits out a user timeline and "translates" all fancy text to normal text

 ## Challenges we ran into